goodclick/agoodclick/README.md

 # agoodclick
-Trying to build a set of unified API for most popular software use-cases.
-Initial attemp would be for data processing and storages use-cases.
+Trying to build a set of unified APIs for most popular software use-cases.
+Initial attempt would be for data processing and storages use-cases.

 API lists: